Kornelch/ChroTeMoVi/Erratum/Erratum.md

 ## Figures
 Shortly after publication we notice some inconsequence in colors in the Figure 9.
 The quality of Figures 8 – 10 has also been improved.

-The modified versions are available at ... with a description of changes.

 The correct Figures with a description of changes are listed below.